 - Next you need to line up the saw blade just to the inside of the line.

-- Set up a straightedge along the line you have drawn, then clamp the straightedge down.
+- Set up a straight edge along the line you have drawn (such as a straight piece of timber), then clamp the straight edge down.
 This straight edge will help make your circular saw cut accurate and straight along your line.

-- Your circular saw blade ideally should be carbide-tipped, and at least 18 teeth per inch.
+- Your circular saw blade ideally should be carbide-tipped, and around 40 teeth.

 - Turn the saw on and begin to push the saw into the wood.
 Then follow the straight edge so that you cut neatly down your line.
 Push the saw all the way through until the piece falls off.